The Tall Men (film): Plot

 Brothers Ben and Clint Allison are on their way to the goldfields of Montana after serving with the Confederate Army's Quantrill's Raiders.
 In need of money, they decide to rob wealthy businessman, Nathan Stark.
-At gunpoint, they force him to go with them to a hideout where they tell him he will be allowed to leave the next day, minus his money.
+At gunpoint, they force him to go with them to a hideout, where they tell him he will be allowed to leave the next day, minus his money.
 Stark talks them into becoming partners with him on a cattle drive from Texas to Montana using Stark's money and the Allisons' expertise.
 While the three are on their way to buy the cattle, their pack horse loaded with supplies falls in an icy river.
-They come upon a party of starving settlers who give them shelter from a blizzard.
+They come upon a party of starving settlers, who give them shelter from a blizzard.
 Among them is Nella Turner, whom both Ben and Stark find intriguing.

-The next day the Allisons and Stark continue on their way but discover Sioux Indians are likely to attack the settlers.
-Ben heads back to help, while Clint and Nathan head to an army post from which they can embark to San Antonio.
-All the settlers, except Nella, have been killed; she goes with Ben and they find a cabin where they wait out the storm.
-They begin to fall in love but become estranged when they discover that their dreams for life do not match; Nell had a hellish childhood on a farm and now wants more than that narrow world, Ben merely wants his own ranch.
-Once the storm subsides, a rescue party of soldiers arrive.
+The next day, the Allisons and Stark continue on their way, but discover Sioux Indians are likely to attack the settlers.
+Ben heads back to help, while Clint and Nathan head to an army post from where they can embark to San Antonio.
+All the settlers, except Nella, have been killed; she goes with Ben, and they find a cabin where they wait out the storm.
+They begin to fall in love, but become estranged when they discover that their dreams for life do not match; Nell had a hellish childhood on a farm, and now wants more than that narrow world; Ben merely wants his own ranch.
+Once the storm subsides, a rescue party of soldiers arrives.
 Ben learns that his brother and Stark have taken the stagecoach to San Antonio.
-Nella wants to go to California but she is told that, due to the weather, the only road open is the one to San Antonio.
+Nella wants to go to California, but she is told that due to the weather, the only road open is the one to San Antonio.

 Once they arrive in San Antonio, Ben and Nella go their separate ways, after sniping at each other as they disembark from the stagecoach.
 As Nella is checking in at the hotel, Stark comes down the stairs and is delighted to see her.
-He romances her with a fancy meal and champagne; afterwards she shows up where Ben is staying, tipsily picks a fight with him and behaves jealously toward a Mexican woman whom she thinks is talking about her and trying to take Ben somewhere, though she is really looking for help to find Clint.
+He romances her with a fancy meal and champagne; afterwards, she shows up where Ben is staying, tipsily picks a fight with him, and behaves jealously toward a Mexican woman, who she thinks is talking about her and trying to take Ben somewhere, though she is really looking for help to find Clint.

-Ben recruits a gang of loyal vaqueros for the rugged 1,500-mile trek to Montana.
-On the journey, Nella demonstrates a romantic interest in Stark - he has the bigger dreams she prefers - but she flirts with Ben.
+Ben recruits a gang of loyal vaqueros for the rugged 1,500-mile (2,414 km) trek to Montana.
+On the journey, Nella demonstrates a romantic interest in Stark; he has the bigger dreams she prefers, but she flirts with Ben.
 They harp and snap at each other so much, though, that Stark has the impression that the two truly dislike each other.
-Nella occasionally sings "The Tall Men" but varies the lyrics depending on her mood.
+Nella occasionally sings "The Tall Men", but varies the lyrics, depending on her mood.
 When she sings, she always makes sure that Ben is listening.